slatedocs/slate/source/index.md

-publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. story_fields | Array of Objs. | An array of the story's associate story fields and their content (These are freeform and extensions of stories, things like excerpts and tweets). story_attributes | Array of Objs. | An array of name / value pairs that are configured at a publication level and assigned to stories by users to categorize and desribe them.
+publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. story_fields | Array of Objs. | An array of the story's associate story fields and their content (These are freeform and extensions of stories, things like excerpts and tweets). story_attributes | Array of Objs. | Each story attribute has a name (String) and an array of values (Also Strings).
+These are configured at a publication level and assigned to stories by users to categorize and desribe them.

 ## Marking stories published